HardTimes2024/HardTimes/HardTimes_en.md

 14. Pray.

 <br>
-##Famine
+## Famine

 Let us immediately clarify that we expect full-blown famine (even to the point of cannibalism) in Africa.
-In Europe and North America there is unlikely to be a famine, but there will be <u>food shortages</u>.
+In Europe and North America there is unlikely to be a famine, but there will be <ins>food shortages</ins>.
 When there is a food shortage, the first thing governments will do is introduce food stamps.
 It is also possible for food to be confiscated from farmers by the "government".

 Residents of the post-Soviet countries remember how in the 1990s they introduced food stamps, washing powder, etc. We expect the temporary introduction of food stamps in many countries around the world.